PŪ MANAAKI KAHURANGI

 Date: 20th-22nd of October 2021 Venue: Online (Zoom)

 It is through risk that the conservation profession and collections care advance in policy, treatments, and ethics.
-So we hope you can join us and share our conversations!

 “Whakaarahia anō te rā kaihau!
 Raise up again the billowing sail!
 Revitalising cultural knowledge through analysis of Te Rā, the Māori sail”